tianpeiyang/tianpeiyang.github.io/_pages/about.md

 Year of 2023
 --
+&#x1F195;[Mar 2024] One paper (FPGA Divide-and-Conquer Placement using Deep Reinforcement Learning) has been accepted by ISEDA 2024!

 &#x1F195;[Dec 2023] Two papers (PADDLE: Logic Program Guided Policy Reuse in Deep Reinforcement Learning, Mastering Robot Control through Point-based Reinforcement Learning with Pre-training) have been accepted by AAMAS 2024!

 &#x1F195;[Dec 2023] Two papers (A Transfer Approach Using Graph Neural Networks in Deep Reinforcement Learning, PORTAL: Automatic Curricula Generation for Multiagent Reinforcement Learning) have been accepted by AAAI 2024!
 One paper (LaFFi: Leveraging Hybrid Natural Language Feedback for Fine-tuning Language Models) has been accepted by AAAI 2024 Workshop on Human-Centric Representation Learning!